mformigo/subtitle-tools/readme.md

 * Make it use either the `WithFileContent` trait or the `WithFileLines` trait
 * If it can be converted to `Srt`, implement the `TransformsToGenericSubtitle` interface
 * Add the `NewFormat` class to the `$formats` array in `\App\Subtitles\TextFileFormat`

+## Contributing
+Feel free to open a pull request if you want to add a new feature, or if you want to help improve the code, design, text, seo, or any other part of the website.

+If you want want to discuss an idea before implementing it, you can contact me by email, twitter, or by opening an issue.

+## License
+This project is open-source software licensed under the [MIT license](http://opensource.org/licenses/MIT)